bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 The grid was dissectable into sections.
 Someone had already categorized the larger sections into 36 types (even noting that two of the categories were direct opposites of each other), so I went for the smaller sections, which I surmised could be filled one of several ways depending on what was being carried.

-We spent an hour trying to fill out the components, only figuring out what the 1 and 0 clues really were once we had filled in one.
+We spent an hour trying to fill out the components, only figuring out what the 1 and 0 clues really were once we had filled one in.
 Another hour later, and I had all the components... and promptly discovered that the second layer was a Kakurasu.

 Another half-hour of twiddling and we figured out what each of the major components did, and someone promptly solved the 6x6 border-drawing puzzle.
 Yep, definitely WLLP-coded.